DeepPavlovAdmin/scai17/index.md

   * [Mikhail Burtsev](https://www.linkedin.com/in/mikhail-burtsev-85a47b9/), *MIPT*, Moscow

 # Workshop Format
-  * Invited talks.
+  * Invited talks
-  * Panel discussion.
-You can [send](https://app2.sli.do/event/oojahuue/questions) your suggestions.
+  * Panel discussion: you can [send](https://app2.sli.do/event/oojahuue/questions) your suggestions
   * Breakout session to plan a roadmap for Conversational AI

 ## Invited Speakers